wangyihong-yvonne/Goldman-Sachs-Virtual-Engineering-Program/README.md

 After the conducted analysis it was determined that organization uses an outdated password hashing algorithm (MD5) which offers very little protection in the event of a password database leaking.
 It was also determined that the current password policy is not aligned with industry best practices allowing users to have short passwords (6 characters) and reuse usernames as part of passwords.

-## Project Report and Observations
+## Project Observations
 Completing this task assigned by Goldman Sachs, MD5 and SHA were the two algorithms that I came across.
-Analysing the passwords and their respective security algorithms used, I narrowed down my observations into this report.

 Resources
 https://arstechnica.com/information-technology/2013/05/how-crackers-make-minced-meat-out-of-your-passwords/